What is the Role of a Disability Support Worker?

-The primary role of a disability support worker is to help people living with mental health conditions or physical disabilities.
+The primary role of a disability support worker is to provide care and help people in the community living with mental health conditions or physical disabilities.
 As a qualified support worker, you will help empower and encourage your clients to improve their quality of life.

 Three Areas of Support: